Financial Management for Entrepreneurs Curriculum Initiative

 The curriculum has been redesigned, refreshed and expanded based on feedback from the pilot participants and will be ready to re-launch this fall 2020.
 NACCE and Intuit are now continuing to partner to welcome a new cohort of community colleges into Phase II.

-For Phase II of this pilot, ten additional pilot schools will be chosen through a Request for Applications (RFA) process to test the online modular curriculum in their for-credit courses.
+For Phase II of this pilot, eleven additional pilot schools have been chosen through a Request for Applications (RFA) process to test the online modular curriculum in their courses.
 To support this phase of the initiative, Intuit will provide a $1,000 stipend for participating colleges, as well as professional development opportunities including but not limited to a full scholarship to NACCE 2020 from October 11-14, 2020 in Nashville, TN.
 Specific criteria will need to be met in order to get the full monetary stipend.
 Our objectives with participating community colleges are to:

 - Commit to incorporate at least four out of the twelve online modules of the Financial Management for Entrepreneurs Curriculum in existing for-credit courses in 10 community colleges nationwide (new colleges, not those that participated in Phase I) with the goal of empowering future entrepreneurs with the right financial management tools and skills required for long-term business success.